 - Moisture requirements: moist to seasonally wet soil

 - Bloom time: May - August (May - June in the Portland Metro area)

 - Growth rate/ease: fast growing, easy to grow

-- Special features & uses: butterfly favorite, excellent in pollinator gardens, raingardens or bioswales, and woodland gardens, erosion control
+- Special features & uses: butterfly favorite; controls erosion; landscape uses include pollinator gardens, raingardens/bioswales, and woodland gardens

 Gardening with Pacific Ninebark: Ninebark thrives in moist, part-to-mostly sunny environments, like a raingarden or bioswale, that mimic the riparian forest edge where it naturally finds home.
 It also is excellent for stabling slopes and controlling erosion.

 Photo Credit 1: "Pacific ninebark Physocarpus capitatus" by loarie is licensed under CC BY 2.0